SharDassaut/SharDassaut/README.md

 ### Hi
-I'm a college student learning IT.
+I'm a college student learning IT.\n
 I'm here to learn about automation, app development or others areas.
 I would happily collaborate on projects